Getting an Interview

 Customer Solutions Professional InterviewNo OfferNegative Experience

 I applied through other source – interviewed at Reynolds and Reynolds in August 2012.

 * The previous reviews are correct, in regards to the interview process.

 * Present employees do feel as if it's like an iron fist management style.

 * Perhaps the "herding of candidates" is solely to provide job security for current HR staff...all included in the "staff."

-I applied online and the process took 7 weeks – interviewed at Reynolds and Reynolds in July 2012.
+I applied online.
+The process took 7 weeks – interviewed at Reynolds and Reynolds in July 2012.

-I applied through a recruiter and the process took 6 days – interviewed at Reynolds and Reynolds in December 2011.
+I applied through a recruiter.
+The process took 6 days – interviewed at Reynolds and Reynolds in December 2011.

 - Would you classify a person who steals $5 a year from a company a thief?
 1 Answer

-I applied through college or university and the process took 2 months – interviewed at Reynolds and Reynolds in March 2011.
+I applied through college or university.
+The process took 2+ months – interviewed at Reynolds and Reynolds in March 2011.